 People today validate their purchase decisions based on these reviews.
 These reviews give them confidence when they decide to pay for a product or service.

-In this article, we’ll discuss the top 10 Google review statistics you need to know.
+In this article, as we have previously with local SEO statistics, we’ll discuss the top 10 Google review statistics you need to know.

 1. 89% of users read online reviews before buying the product (Source)